liftforward/integration-docs/README.md

 Generally, the checkout will be initiated in the `onclick` event that is called when the user clicks the checkout with liftforward button.

-### 4. Create the HTML Button
+### 5. Create the HTML Button
 Now that you have an `onclick` function defined, you need to insert an actual `button` into your HTML document.
+This button will be a payment method for the user's checkout - either the only one or one of many (such as credit cards, paypal, etc).
 Be sure to attach an `onclick` attribute with the same name as the `onclick` function you previously defined.
 ```
 <button class="btn btn-lg btn-outline-primary btn-primary" onclick="onCheckoutButtonClick()">Checkout</button>
 ```

-### 5. Receive Authorization Token
+### 6. Receive Authorization Token
 After the user clicks the button, they will be redirected to LiftForward's website where they will apply for a loan.
 After they are approved and they sign the loan, they will be redirected back to your site.
 The exact URL they are redirected to is specificed in the `options` object in the initial `liftforward.checkout(salesQuote, options)` call.

 LiftForward will append `merchant_checkout_id` and `authorization_token` query params to this URL.